dennisXZX/react-list-manipulation/README.md

 Requirements can be found in src/components/App.js.

-This example shows how to use React to generate, add, update and delete items of a list.
-These are all common scenarios in our daily React development life, so it's worth reinforcing my knowledge on them.
+This example shows how to use React to manipulate a list.
+List manipulation is a common scenario in daily React development life, so it's worth reinforcing my knowledge on them.